-7. What not to miss when visiting the Doge's Palace in Venice
+What not to miss on your visit to the Doge's Palace of Venice

-This chamber contains majestic decoration and paintings by geniuses such as Veronese, Titian, Bellini and Tintoretto.
+This chamber contains a majestic decoration and paintings by geniuses such as Veronese, Titian, Bellini and Tintoretto.

-Its damp dungeons and wells continue to amaze visitors to the prison of the Doge's Palace in Venice, through which Casanova himself passed, who managed to escape a fateful fate after being imprisoned in 1756.
+Its dungeons and dank wells continue to awe visitors to the prison of the Doge's Palace in Venice, through which Casanova himself passed, who managed to escape a fateful fate across the rooftops after being imprisoned in 1756.

 Bridge of Sighs

-To reach the dungeons of the Doge's Palace, you will cross the same bridge that on so many occasions the death row inmates crossed while sighing as they saw, for the last time, the city of Venice from the windows of the bridge.
+To reach the dungeons of the Doge's Palace, you will cross the same bridge that on so many occasions the condemned to death crossed as they sighed when they saw, for the last time, the city of Venice from the windows of the bridge.

 Bocca di Leone

-This mailbox was used at the time to deposit complaints of illegal activities by citizens.
+This curious mailbox was used at the time to deposit complaints of illegal activities by citizens.

-- Special opening times: From April to October, open until 7:00 p.m.
+- Special opening hours: From April to October it is open until 7.00 p.m.